CptWesley/NewWorldMinimap/README.md

 - Render surroundings of the player (including resources).
 - Track the player.
 - Resizable window (great for full-screen usage on second monitor).
+- Allow overlaying (always-on-top) flag.
+- Support for multiple monitors.
+- Configure refresh rate of minimap to spare your CPU.

 ## Planned Features
 - Better OCR results.
 - More (nicer) icons.
-- Allow overlaying (always-on-top) flag.
-- Support instances where game is running on different monitor than primary monitor.
 - Enable/disable certain icons (and other configuration option).

 ## Known Issues
 - The Optical Character Recognition (OCR) algorithm is not perfect so it sometimes jumps a bit.
-- Position accuracy results may vary based on your graphics settings of the game (only tested on default brightness/gamma on 1080p monitor).
+- Position accuracy results may vary based on your graphics settings of the game (only tested on default brightness/gamma on 1080p monitor, 1440p monitors and 4k monitors).
 - Currently it only works if the game is running on your primary monitor.

 ## Usage